svgvr8/substrate-blockchain/README.md

 # Build a custom blockchain like Ethereum or Solana
 <img src="https://img.shields.io/badge/Custom%20Chain-New-yellow">
-A blockchin that supports smart constracts and DApp deployment.
+A blockchin using the substrate framework.